A New Direction (And a Free Book for You)

 When you misunderstand the hardware, you are at the mercy of the output.
 You become a victim of the “movie” playing on the screen, fighting with shadows and trying to fix a render that has already been projected.
 But when you understand the mechanics—and see that the system is working from the Inside-Out—life becomes lighter, less stressful, and a lot more playful.
 You realize that you aren’t “broken”; you’re just witnessing an amazing, high-resolution system doing exactly what it was designed to do.

-Enter the Sandbox
+Enter the Engine

 Happy Rendering,